Gregory Sale

-Gregory Sale (b.
-1961) is a socially engaged, multidisciplinary artist, educator, and advocate.
+Gregory Sale (born 1961) is a socially engaged, multidisciplinary artist, educator, and advocate.
 Collaborating with individuals and communities on aesthetic responses to social challenges, Sale creates and coordinates large-scale and often long-term public projects that are organized around collective experiences.

 Participants become creative co-producers focused on collective artistic experiences that identify, address, and transform lives.

 With the commitment of a wide range of constituencies and institutions, his creative practice includes projects with primary partners in activist circles, social service agencies, non-profit organizations, and government.

 His most prominent and continuing projects focus on issues of mass incarceration, illuminating the complexities of justice, democracy, and how we practice care as a society.

 Based in Phoenix and Los Angeles, Sale is an Associate Professor of Expanded Arts and Public Practice, School of Art, Herberger Institute of Design and the Arts, Arizona State University.

 Education

+Sale received an MFA at the University of Arizona in Tucson, Arizona in 1995.

-Sale received a BFA in Sculpture and a BA in French Literature from the University of Virginia Commonwealth in Richmond, Virginia, in 1987.
-In 1995 he received an MFA at the University of Arizona in Tucson, Arizona.
+In 1987 he received a BFA in Sculpture and a BA in French Literature from the Virginia Commonwealth University in Richmond, Virginia.

 Career

 Sale is an Associate Professor of Expanded Arts and Public Practice, School of Art, Herberger Institute of Design and the Arts, Arizona State University.
 Sale began teaching in the School of Art Herberger Institute for Design and the Arts at Arizona State University as a Visiting Assistant Professor of Intermedia in 2007.
 He became an Assistant Professor of Intermedia and Public Practice in 2011, and in 2017 he was promoted to Associate Professor.

 From 2000-2007, Sale served as the Visual Arts Director for the Arizona Commission on the Arts.

 From 1997-2000 he served as the Curator of Education at the Arizona State University Art Museum in Tempe, AZ.
 From 1996-2000, Sale served as the Public Art Project Manager for the Phoenix Office of Arts and Culture in Phoenix, AZ.

-His work has been supported by Creative Capital, Art Matters, and the Andy Warhol Foundation for the Visual Arts.
+His work has been supported by Creative Capital, Art Matters, the Andy Warhol Foundation for the Visual Arts Grant, the Kenneth Rainin Foundation, and A Blade of Grass/David Rockefeller Fund Fellowship in Criminal Justice.